AppleOctopus/Last-Word/README.md

 The following **required** functionality is completed:

-* [] User can sign in with Facebook and Google+
+*T [ ] User can sign in with Facebook and Google+
-* [] Implement different scenes with dynamic background
-* [] User can use the front camera try to record the video
-* [] App has a centralize backend service to keep user's profile and videos
+*A [] Implement different scenes with dynamic background *A [] User can use the front camera try to record the video *T [] App has a centralize backend service to keep user's profile and videos
-* [] User can play their video on Dailymotion if there is no file on device
-* [] App can upload the user videos to Dailymotion as long as internet availible
+* [] User can play their video on Dailymotion if there is no file on device *A [] App can upload the user videos to Dailymotion as long as internet availible
 * [] User can choose different perspective to show their appreciations
 * [] User can set the password to protect their videos.
 * [] User can view the videos they have recorded.